 When it comes to the arts at Brandeis, one magazine can't hold it all!
-Expand your experience through these video clips, archival images, and recent photos, compiled by Briana Bensenouci '12.
+Expand your experience through these video clips, archival images, and recent photos.

 Visual Arts Extras

 Trailer for the documentary film "Finding Vivian Maier"